Menu

 Hastings MP backs continued UK arms sales to Israel

 Hastings’ Labour MP, Helena Dollimore, has finally broken her silence on UK arms sales to Israel.
 Gabriel Carlyle reports.
+The MP has responded to some of his claims.

 Local campaigners have long been trying to get local MP Helena Dollimore to take a public position on UK arms sales to Israel.